-Documents to have to hand before selling your property
+Documents to have handy before selling your property

 If you are planning to sell your property, it is useful to know which documents you’ll need, so that when you are asked to provide them, you can do so quickly.
 The key to selling quickly is to be prepared, and part of this is to have the documentation ready.